-See the following for information: Procedure to connect to a console, 7210 SAS-S 1/10GE console port, and 7210 SAS-Sx 10/100GE console port. - Step 3.
+See the applicable chassis and installation guide for these 7210 SAS platforms for more information about establishing a console connection. - Step 3.
 Ensure the CPM nodes are powered on. - Step 4.
 Ensure that the SD card delivered with the software license containing the boot loader (boot.tim) and TiMOS software is installed in the SD card slot. - Step 5.
 Manually interrupt the boot process at the boot loader BOF prompt and configure the following: - a.
 Specify standalone-vc for the chassis-role parameter. - b.
 Specify a name for the vc-stack-name parameter. - c.
 Specify cpm-imm for the vc-stack-node-type parameter. - d.
 Specify the slot number and MAC address for CPM A and CPM B in the vc-stack-node parameter. - e.
 Specify the IP prefix information for the active and standby options in the eth-mgmt-address parameter. - Step 6.
 Configure other BOF parameters such as image location, configuration file location, and route information, similar to a 7210 SAS node operating in the standalone mode.